Sustainable development

 Sustainable development is an approach to growth and human development that aims to meet the needs of the present without compromising the ability of future generations to meet their own needs.
 The aim is to have a society where living conditions and resources meet human needs without undermining planetary integrity.
-Sustainable development aims to balance the needs of the economy, environment, and society.
-The Brundtland Report in 1987 helped to make the concept of sustainable development better known.
+Sustainable development aims to balance the needs of the economy, environment, and society (Triple Bottom Line).
+Equitable health access is a pillar of social sustainability.
+The Brundtland Commission Report, published in 1987, helped to make the concept of sustainable development better known.

 Sustainable development overlaps with the idea of sustainability which is a normative concept.
 UNESCO formulated a distinction between the two concepts as follows: "Sustainability is often thought of as a long-term goal (i.e. a more sustainable world), while sustainable development refers to the many processes and pathways to achieve it."

 The Rio Process that began at the 1992 Earth Summit in Rio de Janeiro has placed the concept of sustainable development on the international agenda.
 Sustainable development is the foundational concept of the Sustainable Development Goals (SDGs).
 These global goals for the year 2030 were adopted in 2015 by the United Nations General Assembly (UNGA).
 They address the global challenges, including poverty, climate change, biodiversity loss, and peace.

 There are some problems with the concept of sustainable development.
 Some scholars say it is an oxymoron because according to them, development is inherently unsustainable.
 Other commentators are disappointed in the lack of progress that has been achieved so far.
 Scholars have stated that "sustainable development" is open-ended, ambiguous, and incoherent, so it can be easily appropriated.'
 Furthermore, while digitalization is often promoted as a tool for sustainable development, recent scholarly analysis has introduced a more complex view, indicating that the rapid reliance on digital technologies can have a negative overall impact on environmental sustainability, despite positive influences on economic and social development aspects.
 Therefore, it is important that there is increased funding for research on sustainability in order to better understand sustainable development and address its vagueness and shortcomings.